Program Description

 School of Psychology, Family, and Community Graduate Programs Website

-The SPU graduate Medical Family Therapy (MDFT) Certificate program is a 2-3 year graduate program that provides MDFT students with courses in biopsychosocial-spiritual care and interviewing, motivational interviewing, and topics that include: neuropsychology related to trauma, trauma-informed care, spirituality and health, grief and family process, collaboration roles for MDFTs, and specialty care like gerontology, moral injury, or acceptance and commitment therapy.
-The MDFT Certificate provides interns with a minimum of 11-months of supervised professional experiences providing mental health or chaplaincy care in a medical setting.
+The SPU graduate Medical Family Therapy (MDFT) Certificate program is a welcoming 2-3 year graduate certificate program.
+It welcomes students to just take a class or to enroll in the Certificate.
+The courses range from foundational to cutting edge and include: biopsychosocial-spiritual care and interviewing, motivational interviewing, trauma informed care, neuropsychology related to trauma, spirituality and health, grief and family process, and collaboration roles for MDFTs.
+We also rotate specialty care courses like gerontology, moral injury and provider resilience, and acceptance and commitment therapy.
+The whole person and spirit of the therapist/chaplain is important and attended to in this program, including in supervision during the practicum year.
+For those who formally enroll, the MDFT Certificate provides interns with a minimum of 11-months of supervised professional experience providing mental health or chaplaincy care in a medical setting.

-Most MDFT courses are open to graduates/graduate students in Mental Health, Psychology, Theology, Medicine, Nursing, Nutrition, Education and any other professional/graduate student - please ask permission to enroll from the faculty teaching the course.
-SPU MFT and Theology graduate students do not need pre-enrollment permission.
+Most MDFT courses are open to graduates/graduate students in Mental Health, Psychology, Theology, Medicine, Nursing, Nutrition, Education and any other SPU graduate students matriculated in a degree program and none need pre-enrollment permission.
+Check with your program director to determine if you may receive elective credit.
+Graduated professional/non-matriculated graduate students - please ask permission to enroll from the faculty teaching the course.
+We will very likely welcome you and your real-world experience!

 You can complete the Certificate program if you have completed your graduate degree in mental health or theology.
-You many also complete the Certificate if you are currently enrolled in the SPU Marriage and Family Therapy program, another MFT or Mental Health graduate program, or are enrolled in the SPU or another Theology graduate degree program.
-Completing the SPU MDFT program will require you successfully complete an additional 14 MDFT credits (6 seminar and 8 internship) to earn the Certificate.
+You many also complete the Certificate if you are currently enrolled in the SPU Marriage and Family Therapy program, another MFT or Mental Health graduate degree program, or are enrolled in the SPU or another Theology graduate degree program.
+Completing the SPU MDFT Certificate program will require you to successfully complete 14 MDFT credits (6 seminar and 8 internship).
 Check class delivery and the graduate schedule to ensure you can attend the class date.
-Seminar classes are usually only delivered in person on campus in Seattle.
-Internship will require a weekly practicum/supervision group meeting each week for all four quarters of internship.
+Seminar classes are usually only delivered in-person on campus in Seattle.
+Only persons enrolled in the Certificate can enroll in practicum/internship courses.
+Internship will require a weekly practicum/supervision group meeting during all four quarters of internship.

 - To earn the Certificate, everyone must take the two required MDFT courses (MDFT 6633 & MDFT 6652) and four more MDFT courses - courses offered will be listed under SPU Graduate Time Schedule